bitcoindevkit/bitcoindevkit.org/docs/tutorials/hidden-power-of-bitcoin.md

 The address type specifiers currently supported are `pk`, `pkh`, `sh`, `wpkh`, `wsh` for corresponding address type and recently added `tr` for taproot addresses.

-There is a special address specifier called `combo` that creates addresses of all types from spending policy policy.
+There is a special address specifier called `combo` that creates addresses of all types from spending policy.

 After the address specifier, comes the *policy* that describes how the funds in the address can be spent.
 The descriptor above in the example has a simple spending policy of "spend by the correct private key".
 There can be more complicated policies,